A Naypyidaw Weekend: Pagodas, Parks, and Capital Grandeur

 Total Budget

-$185-255 for three days (excluding accommodation and international transport)
+$185 for three days (excluding international flights)

 Customize Your Trip